AiziChen/Updater/README.md

 ## The Rules

+1. Must to put it in the `root` directory.

-1. Must contain all the release-file and the release-notes.txt
+2. Must contain all the release-file and the release-notes.txt

-2. Release file rules is:
+3. Release file rules is:

     release-file: `[file-name]-v[version-code].[suffix]`